DoctorLai/Tron-FAQ/README.md

 81. I cannot get any information of a tron wallet on tronscan.org or using trongrid API
 > only activated account can return data. non-activated account will return empty.
 Transfer > 0.1 TRX to that account will activate that account.

+82. Getting 503 Errors: Failed to load resource: the server responded with a status of 503 ().
+This happen 100% of the times on the main net, on Nile everything works as expected.
+> IP or API-KEY access exceeds frequency limit, max 15 times/s